Waiting Room (song): Covers and samples

 The song has been covered "by a remarkably diverse roster of artists" since its release in 1988.
-"In the quarter-century since it was first performed," writes Verbicide magazine in an article listing ten different covers of the track, "“Waiting Room” has become a go-to song for rock bands looking to ingratiate themselves to an audience and gain some cred, as well as those simply wishing to share their love of a band that flies under the radar of the mainstream."
+"In the quarter-century since it was first performed," writes Verbicide Magazine in an article listing ten different covers of the track, "“Waiting Room" has become a go-to song for rock bands looking to ingratiate themselves to an audience and gain some cred, as well as those simply wishing to share their love of a band that flies under the radar of the mainstream."
 The Washington Post had even labelled 2011 as "the year of the Fugazi cover" due to the number of bands and musicians that had covered the song (as well as others by the band) that year.

-"Waiting Room" has been covered—both live and otherwise—by Red Hot Chili Peppers, Arcade Fire, Mustard Plug, The Wildhearts, Ryan Adams, Atom and His Package, Minus The Bear, Billy Talent, Anti-Flag, Billy Squier, Dead Milkmen, The Ex, Jimmie's Chicken Shack, The Cryptkeeper Five, Osaka Popstar, Rubblebucket, AWOLNATION, and TV on the Radio.
+"Waiting Room" has been covered—both live and otherwise—by Red Hot Chili Peppers, Rancid, Arcade Fire, Mustard Plug, the Wildhearts, Ryan Adams, Atom and His Package, Minus The Bear, Billy Talent, Anti-Flag, Dead Milkmen, The Ex, Jimmie's Chicken Shack, The Cryptkeeper Five, Osaka Popstar, Rubblebucket, Awolnation, TV on the Radio, and many others.

 Both MC Lars and Girl Talk have sampled the song on their tracks "No Logo" and "Let It Out" respectively.
+Mike Doughty of Soul Coughing references the song's bridge on the track "Casiotone Nation" off of their 1994 debut Ruby Vroom.